DUNE/p3s/documents/src/JOB.md

 matters is that the payload script contained correct references to the environment.

 ---

 # Location of the data and log files
 ## Directories in EOS
 For storage of data and log files p3s can use _any_ storage area (e.g. a directory) which is read/write accessible to its pilots.
 This means the user id of the pilots running in p3s must be a member of requisite groups and/or have correct permission for the directory used for log and data storage in p3s.
 At CERN we are taking advantage of the distributed **EOS** storage facility that is accessible from both interactive and worker nodes.
-The top level directory for data has been defined as
+The top level directory for all sorts of p3s data has been defined as

 ```
 /eos/experiment/neutplatform/protodune/np04tier0/p3s
 ```

 ## Log files
 The p3s configuration file mentioned above (such as lxvm_np04dqm.sh) is not used just by client scripts, but also by the server.
 As such, it contains other useful info such as pointers to directories to keep log files for HTCondor submission of pilot jobs, pilot logs and job logs.
 The latter will be of most interest for the end user.
 Consider the following